 For more detailed information on these items and the formulae used for performing the calculations, please see the template [14].
 In general limit the reporting of uncertainties to 2 significant figures.

 It is suggested that any graphs that are inserted into the Report are inserted as links.
 Then, any changes to the analysis spreadsheet will automatically propagate to the graphs in the report.
+However, care is needed if a graph shows only one participant’s results at a time as leaving such graphs linked to the source sheet will risk them updating to another participant’s results whenever the source file changes.
 When the Report is sent to participants, it can either be sent as a PDF or (at the pilot’s discretion) as a copy of the Word file, with the Links converted to in situ graphics.

 The Draft A report is iterated until the participants have all agreed on the report and all changes and corrections have been made and there are no outstanding discussions.
 Each major re-issue of the report is allocated a new number: A.2, A.3, etc.

+According to a recommendation (WGMRA.2011.R6) at the 2011 meeting of the WG-MRA (see [19]), pilots of comparisons should request from participants, a list of CMCs which the comparison is intended to support, along with the current CMC values in these services, when submitting results to the pilot.
+This list of CMCs should be included in either the Final Report or, if issued, the Executive Report.

 Sometimes, the pilot and/or participants desire external opinions on the report whilst at Draft A stage, for example seeking opinion of the TC-L community or discussion of some problem of the analysis during a meeting of the WG-MRA or local RMO.
 This is permitted, provided that: